Can Private Investigators Help with Kidnapping Cases?

 To combat kidnapping, many states use the Amber Alert program.
 The AMBER Alert Program is a partnership between law-enforcement agencies, broadcasters, transportation agencies, and the wireless industry.

-As part of the program, an urgent bulletin is distributed on television, radios, and electronic road signs in the most serious child-abduction cases.
+As part of the program, an urgent bulletin is distributed on television, radios, and electronic road signs in the most serious child abduction cases.
 The goal of an AMBER Alert is to solicit assistance from the community at large in the search and recovery of the child.

 The AMBER Alert system is used in all 50 states, the District of Columbia, Indian country, Puerto Rico, the U.S. Virgin Islands, and 22 other countries.
 As of March 2018, 924 children had successfully recovered through the program.
-Visit the website to earn about the United States Department of Justice, Office of Justice Programs, and the Amber Alert Program.
+Visit the website to learn about the United States Department of Justice, Office of Justice Programs, and the Amber Alert Program.

 Additional resources: